Benefits & Techniques of Lymphatic drainage massage

 The direction of the strokes will always be towards the desired lymph nodes and the maintained rhythm of the strokes will encourage the pumping action of the channels.
 Many people report that the rhythm aids their ability to relax and destress which could be due to the stimulation of the parasympathetic nervous system.

-When should I avoid a lymphatic drainage massage?
+When should I avoid a Manual Lymphatic Drainage massage?

 Although the lymphatic drainage massage comes with many benefits, that are both physical and mental, they should be avoided if you have cardiac issues, acute infections or inflammation and blood clots.